Get 20% OFF your perfect routine. Take our health quiz.

 • Traditional Ayurvedic texts suggest caution

-In other words: there’s not enough evidence to say it’s safe — which means most experts avoid it.
+There’s not enough evidence to say it’s safe — which means most experts avoid it.

 Potential effects on breastfed babies